serverless-components/graphql/README.md

         response: response.vtl      # you could also point to a VTL file relative to your src directory.
 ```

-This `request` and `response` properties are required regardless of which data source you are working with.
+These `request` and `response` properties are required regardless of which data source you are working with, and they're different depending on your schema and your application requirements.
 Check out the [official AWS docs](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference.html) for more information on the required syntax for each data source.

-Below is a reference of all the supported data sources and their configuration.
-Don't forget to add the request/response templates as shown above.

 ## Lambda Resolvers